SANIUL-blackdragon/Zero-2-Hero-Code-Mastery/chemistry/chemistry-U1-DRAFT.md

 - "Calculate the number of moles in 3.01 × 10²³ molecules of water"
 - "Why do chemists use moles instead of counting individual atoms?"
 **Molar Mass Questions on Tests:**
-- "Calculate the molar mass of sulfuric acid (H₂SO₄)"
+- "Calculate the molar mass of water (H₂O)."
-- "What is the mass of 0.5 moles of carbon dioxide?"
+- "What is the molar mass of methane (CH₄)?"
-- "How many moles are in 90 grams of water?"
+- "If a compound has a molar mass of 98.08 g/mol and contains sulfur (S, 32.06 g/mol) and oxygen (O, 16.00 g/mol), and has the formula SO₃, is this correct?
+Show your calculation."
-- "Find the molar mass of glucose (C₆H₁₂O₆)" **Conversion Questions on Tests:**
+**Conversion Questions on Tests:**
-- "Calculate the number of molecules in 36 grams of water"
+- "Calculate the concentration in mol dm⁻³ when 2 moles of sulfuric acid (H₂SO₄) are dissolved in water to make 5 dm³ of solution."
-- "What is the mass of 3.01 × 10²³ atoms of carbon?"
+- "What is the concentration in g dm⁻³ of a solution made by dissolving 15 grams of potassium nitrate (KNO₃) in water to make 0.75 dm³ of solution?"
-- "How many atoms are in 2 moles of oxygen gas (O₂)?"
-- "Convert 5 grams of sodium chloride to number of formula units" **Module 1.3 Test Questions:**
+- "A solution contains 20 grams of sodium hydroxide (NaOH) in 500 cm³ of solution.
+Calculate:
+   a) The concentration in g dm⁻³
+   b) The concentration in mol dm⁻³"
+- "Convert 0.2 mol dm⁻³ of magnesium sulfate (MgSO₄) to g dm⁻³."
+- "A solution of hydrochloric acid (HCl) has a concentration of 7.3 g dm⁻³.
+What is this in mol dm⁻³?"
+**Module 1.3 Test Questions:**
 **Chemical Reaction Questions on Tests:**
 - "What is a chemical reaction and how does it differ from a physical change?"